 How Did it Start?

-She began her career in publishing in New York City in 1994—when subway tokens with the silver inner circle were still used—scrappily writing and editing for magazines, then websites, and eventually academic and professional publishers.
+She began her career in publishing in New York City in 1994—when subway tokens had filled centered still used—scrappily writing and editing for magazines, then websites, and eventually academic and professional publishers.
 Her first writing clip was a profile on feline drinking fountains for the New York ASPCA.
-You've got to start somewhere.
+Gotta start somewhere.

 The Guess What Normal Is Blog (2005-2016)

-Her blog for adult children of alcoholics, Guess What Normal Is was written from 2005 to 2016.
+She wrote Guess What Normal Is, a blog for adult children of alcoholics, from 2005 to 2016.
 GWNI is for anyone struggling with the emotional aftermath of adverse childhood experiences (ACEs), which include: family alcoholism or other addictions, dysfunction and codependence, religious rigidity, parents with PTSD, or mental health issues.

 They Did the Best They Could